-This responsiveness comes in really handy, especially when using the Grand Piano D VST plugin that is sampled from a real Steinway Grand Digital Piano and comes with the keyboard as a free download which sounds absolutely gorgeous.
+This responsiveness comes in really handy.
+Especially when using the Grand Piano D VST plugin that is sampled from a real Steinway Grand Digital Piano.
+It sounds absolutely gorgeous.
+The best thing?
+It comes with the keyboard as a free download!

-The cheap midi keyboard also affords the Analog Lab Lite software package which gives you access to hundreds of iconic preset keyboard sounds taken from Arturia’s award-winning V Collection 5.
+The cheap midi keyboard also affords the Analog Lab Lite software package.
+This gives you access to hundreds of iconic preset keyboard sounds taken from Arturia’s award-winning V Collection 5.

 From electric pianos to analogue mono synths, string machines to modular monsters, and everything in between.